JohnCenaCollective/STO-Academy-Build-Tool/README.md

 Note that this is not a full substitute for filling out the template yourself, as the automatically converted template still lacks some information.
 It's there just to ease the pain of migration.

-If you have any additional questions or suggestions, you can post them [on the issue tracker](https://github.com/Emzi0767/STO-Academy-Build-Tool/issues) (preferred) or in the [reddit thread](https://redd.it/5466ul).
+If you have any additional questions or suggestions, you can post them [on the issue tracker](https://github.com/JohnCenaCollective/STO-Academy-Build-Tool/issues).

 ##IMPORTANT NOTE

 Please don't alter the output from the application.
-While certain parts of it may seem unimportant or irrelevant to you, they contain important information, not just for people who may try to help you, but also for me as the application's developer.
-In the event of there being problems with the output, I won't be able to diagnose the issue if the output has been altered.
+While certain parts of it may seem unimportant or irrelevant to you, they contain important information, not just for people who may try to help you, but also for us as the application's maintainers.
+In the event of there being problems with the output, we won't be able to diagnose the issue if the output has been altered.
 You can add a couple notes before the output, just don't modify the output itself.

 Additionally, always remember to fill out as much data as possible, so that we can provide assistance based on your actual setup.